HomeLatest NewsEnterprise ITTata Sons rides high on tech as profit swells to doubles in FY22

 This month, the firm has scheduled an annual general meeting to seek shareholder approval on the revision of its articles of association (AoA) regarding the chairman’s appointment procedure and the appointment of financial expert Anita George as an independent director.
 With the addition of George, the Tata Sons board will have 10 members.

-Tata Sons stated in its FY22 report that it had received a request from and , the company's two controlling shareholders, to include in its Articles of Association that “a person who is the chairman of either of the Trusts or of both will not be eligible to serve concurrently as the chairman of the company's board.”
-This means that whoever succeeds Ratan Tata as chairman of Tata Trusts will not be able to serve as chairman of Tata Sons, which has 286 companies worldwide.
+Tata Sons stated in its FY22 report that it had received a request from Sir Dorabji Tata Trust and Sir Ratan Tata Trust, the company’s two controlling shareholders, to include in its Articles of Association that “a person who is the chairman of either of the Trusts or of both will not be eligible to serve concurrently as the chairman of the company’s board.”
+This means that whoever succeeds Ratan Tata as chairman of will not be able to serve as chairman of Tata Sons, which has 286 companies worldwide.

 Participating in the TCS share repurchase programme resulted in a gain of Rs 11,164 crores, and the software services division provided a dividend income of Rs 9,609 crores.
 The debt and borrowings remained at Rs 30,961 crore, nearly the same as in FY21.
 Cash and bank accounts decreased by 50 per cent to Rs 452 crore.
 Expenses fell 13% to Rs 3,482 billion.